How to Build an Insider Threat Program [10-step Checklist]

 Usually, the risk assessment process includes these steps:

-5 steps to access risks
+5 steps to assess risk

 3. Estimate the resources needed to create the program